-Maybe you make a great pitch, but your assignment editor is one of those WD4 Rule types, only interested in Aboriginal news stories that deal with Big Tragedy, Big Hope or Big Money.
+Maybe you make a great pitch, but your assignment editor is one of those WD4 Rule types, only interested in Indigenous news stories that deal with Big Tragedy, Big Hope or Big Money.

-Here are three tips on how to present your story idea to your assignment editor, and, like that ancient Aboriginal saying, “If at first you don’t succeed, try try again.”
-(OK, maybe that’s not an ancient Aboriginal saying, but I imagine generations of hunters following that advice.)
+Here are three tips on how to present your story idea to your assignment editor, and, like that ancient Indigenous saying, “If at first you don’t succeed, try try again.”
+(OK, maybe that’s not an ancient Indigenous saying, but I imagine generations of hunters following that advice.)

 Research strong stories

-Pitching a story about Aboriginal issues successfully is no different than pitching any other story.
+Pitching a story about Indigenous issues successfully is no different than pitching any other story.
 A good news story needs to be about people.

-“Hey, that kid in custody died… we should do something on Aboriginal Child Welfare Agencies,” is not a great pitch.
+“Hey, that kid in custody died… we should do something on Indigenous Child Welfare Agencies,” is not a great pitch.
 Your wizened assignment editor knows your audience is interested in people, not issues.

 Oprah (who may not be a journalist per se, but knows a thing or two about storytelling) says everyone has a story – the question is how can you make it POP for your audience?

 Do some research, so you can explain why this story is going to “pop”:

 - Who are the people involved in this story?